SURE Criteria and Selection

 - Engineering departmental faculty will oversee the selection of all SURE students.

-- SURE applicants will be notified about their selection status beginning late February to mid March 2018.
+- SURE applicants will be notified about their selection status beginning late February through the end of March 2020.

 - Students are not enrolled for credit for this program.